 The right to the timely disposition of the case following the arrest of the accused.

-The right to be reasonably protected from the accused through the criminal justice process.
+The right to be reasonably protected from the accused throughout the criminal justice process.

 The right to have the safety of the victims and the victim’s family considered in denying or fixing the amount of bail, determining whether to release the defendant and setting conditions of release after arrest and conviction.